pickyourtrail_logo

 Penang in September: Heritage Streets, Street Food & Art Scene

-Penang is one of the best destinations in Malaysia in September.
-George Town’s UNESCO-listed streets, street art, and legendary food scene are perfect for relaxed exploration.
-The rain showers are short and hardly disruptive.
+Penang is one of the best destinations to include in your 8-day Malaysia itinerary if you're visiting in September.
+George Town's UNESCO-listed streets, colourful murals, and legendary food scene are perfect for relaxed exploration.
+The rain showers are usually short and rarely disrupt sightseeing, so you'll still have plenty of time to visit Penang Hill, Kek Lok Si Temple, and Batu Ferringhi Beach.
+Plan to spend 2 to 3 days here before continuing to Langkawi or Kuala Lumpur.

 Langkawi in September: Best Beaches & Island Relaxation